 Download a sample of a schedule that you can use to incorporate ThinkCERCA as part of centers three days a week for 60 minutes at a time.
 The other centers could be CERCA related, or incorporate other focus skills areas.
 Ideas for centers include:

 - Small Groups with Teacher: use their student work/performance to drive instruction

 - Independent Reading: class novels or student choice

 - Skill practice: more practice on focus skills for the week

-- Vocabulary: create a rap, story, crossword, memory games, play, memoir using 5-7 vocabulary words from Applied Lesson
+- Vocabulary: create a rap, story, crossword, memory games, play, memoir using 5-7 vocabulary words from Writing Lesson

 - Peer Editing: work in pairs to check using rubric within ThinkCERCA or specific areas to focus on

-- Group Discussion: Have students discuss the Key Question for the Applied Lesson set, or come up with additional discussion questions for larger socratic seminar.
+- Group Discussion: Have students discuss the Key Question for the Writing Module, or come up with additional discussion questions for larger Socratic seminar.
 You could also have students play the debate game

 - Journal Writing: have students write to journal prompts or free write to continue practicing Narrative writing